 What’s most remarkable about Have a Nice Day is how it successfully transposes the aesthetics of an arthouse cinema into animation, thereby throwing in comedic elements.
 Some of the takes are long and still, as if there was a static camera capturing the mood of the external environment.
 The movements are harsh, almost spasmodic and cars drive past extremely fast, contrasting with the slow action otherwise.
 It’s almost as if a knife cut past the screen when vehicles and people begin to move.
 You will feel threatened and entranced.

 Have a Nice Day was in the Official Competition of the 67th Berlin International Film Festival earlier this year, but it did not take the prize from jury led by Dutch filmmaker Paul Verhoeven.
 This piece was originally written back then.
 The film was in the the 61st BFI London Film Festival taking place from October 5th to the 15th, and then the London East Asia Film Festival the following week.
-The film is out in US cinemas on Friday, January 26th.
+The film is out in US cinemas on January 26th, and then out in UK cinemas on Friday, March 23rd.